nju-cite/DynaSpec/README.md

   year={202X}
 }
 ```
+-->
 ## 🙏 Acknowledgments
-This code is built on [TSA-Net](https://github.com/...) and [MST](https://github.com/...).
+This code is built on [MST](https://github.com/caiyuanhao1998/MST).
 We thank the authors for sharing their codes.

 ## 📧 Contact
-If you have any questions, please feel free to contact `your_email@domain.edu` or open an issue.
+If you have any questions, please feel free to contact `cailijing@smail.nju.edu.cn` or `shizhan@smail.nju.edu.cn` or open an issue.